m0h1t98/Predict-Car-Price/README.md

 # Predict-Car-Price
-This is a predictive analysis of a dataset from CAR DEKHO.
-This is an end to end machine learning model.
+This was a predictive model of a dataset from CAR DEKHO.
+I received this dataset from Kaggle.
+I removed some features, cleaning the dataset, built machine learning model and implemented cross-validation.
+I also deployed this model on Flask.